Event Topology Classifiers at the Large Hadron Collider

+Experimentally the effect of the auto-correlation bias in $R_{\rm T}$ is explicitly studied by ALICE via the measurement of charged particles' transverse momentum spectra in $pp$ collisions for toward, away, and transverse regions as a function of $R_{\rm T}$ as shown in Fig.~\ref{fig:ChargedspectraRTppALICE}~\cite{ALICE:2023csm}.
 Also, the measurement of pion spectra as a function of $R_{\rm T}$ in $pp$ collisions at $\sqrt{s}=13$ TeV with ALICE, shown in Fig.~\ref{fig:pionspectraRTALICE}~\cite{ALICE:2023yuk}.
-Here, the lower panel shows the ratio with respect to the $R_{\rm T}\geq 0$ case.
+Here, the middle panel of Fig.~\ref{fig:ChargedspectraRTppALICE} and the lower panel of Fig.~\ref{fig:pionspectraRTALICE} show the ratio with respect to the $R_{\rm T}\geq 0$ case.
 Interestingly, for both charged-particle and pion spectra in the toward and away regions, with an increase in $p_{\rm T}$, the spectra measured in different $R_{\rm T}$ values approach to $R_{\rm T}\geq 0$ case, as can be seen in the lower panel.
 However, for the case of the transverse region, a deviation from the $R_{\rm T}\geq 0$ case is observed as one approaches a higher value of $p_{\rm T}$.
-As $R_{\rm T}$ is measured using the charged-particle multiplicity in the transverse regions, the deviation from $R_{\rm T}\geq 0$ for the transverse case can be attributed to the auto-correlation in the measurement of charged pions where the event shape, $R_{\rm T}$ is defined.
+As $R_{\rm T}$ is measured using the charged-particle multiplicity in the transverse regions, the deviation from $R_{\rm T}\geq 0$ for the transverse case can be attributed to the autocorrelation in the measurement of charged pions, where the event shape, $R_{\rm T}$ is defined.
 On the other hand, for the toward and away regions, where this auto-correlation bias is absent and due to a large correlation of $R_{\rm T}$ with $N_{\rm mpi}$, the pion spectra approach the $R_{\rm T}\geq 0$ towards the higher $p_{\rm T}$ regions.

-The closest to the trend of MPI selections (grey line) is the charged-particle flattenicity, which indicates that flattenicity is the robust observable against the selection bias of choosing high-$p_{\rm T}$ particles.
-This can also be concluded from model prediction in Fig.~\ref{fig:pionspectraflat}~and measured data in Fig.~\ref{fig:aliceflat}.
-The measured $Q_{pp}$ versus $p_{\rm T}$ for different flattenicity event classes shows a similar behavior as shown in Fig.~\ref{fig:pionspectraNmpi}, where the event classes are defined based on the number of multiple partonic interactions.
+The closest to the trend of MPI selections (grey line in Figure~\ref{fig:MPIvspThat}) is the charged-particle flattenicity, which indicates that flattenicity is the robust observable against the selection bias of choosing high-$p_{\rm T}$ particles.
+This is also evident from the measurement from ALICE in Fig.~\ref{fig:aliceflat}.
+The measured $Q_{\rm pp}$ versus $p_{\rm T}$ for different flattenicity event classes shows a similar behavior as shown in Fig.~\ref{fig:pionspectraNmpi}, where the event classes are defined based on the number of multiple partonic interactions.\\